Trees in Coalgebra from Generalized Reachability: Trees

-\begin{example} In \autoref{unravelBag}, the coalgebra morphism $h\colon C\to D$ is the tree unravelling of $D$.
-Note that for every vertex $x\in D$, the number of paths from the root $r$ to $x$ determines the number of copies of $x$ in the tree unravelling $C$.
-For instance, there are three paths to $q$: one direct edge from $r$ and two paths via $p$. \end{example}
+\begin{exa} In \cref{unravelBag}, the coalgebra morphism $h\colon C\to D$ is the tree unravelling of the $\Bag$-coalgebra~$D$.
+Note that for every vertex~$x\in D$, the number of paths from the root~$r$ to~$x$ determines the number of copies of~$x$ in the tree unravelling~$C$.
+For instance, there are three paths to~$q$: one direct edge from~$r$ and two paths via~$p$. \end{exa}

 One might first be tempted to model graphs as $\Pow$-coalgebras.
-However, the following two examples show that this is not necessarily a good choice. \begin{example} If a $\Pow$-coalgebra is a tree, then it has one vertex and no edges.
+However, $\Pow$-coalgebras do not provide the right notion of trees: \begin{exa} If a $\Pow$-coalgebra is a tree, then it has one vertex and no edges.
 In other words, no $\Pow$-coalgebra with an edge is a tree.
-The intuitive reason is that $\set{x} = \set{x,x}$, so it is always possible to duplicate siblings.
-For a concrete example, see \autoref{fig:noPowTree}.
-Since $\set{q} = \set{q,q}$, the coalgebras $D$ and $E$ are identical (in a pure set-theoretic sense).
-The coalgebra $D$ is not a tree, as witnessed by the unravelling to $C$.
-Now $C$ is still not a tree, because we can apply the same principle again to duplicate the transition from $p$ to $q$. \end{example} \begin{example} A $\Bag$-coalgebra is a tree iff it is a tree in the usual sense of a directed graph.
-In this case, the above issue of transition duplication can not happen, as visualized in \autoref{fig:unravelFlatBag}.
-In the coalgebra $E$, the transition from $p$ to $q$ has multiplicity 2, which we understand as a multigraph with two edges (visualized as $D$).
-Thus, $q$ can be duplicated at most once, resulting in the coalgebra $C$.
-Every coalgebra morphism from a reachable coalgebra to $C$ is then necessarily an isomorphism.
+The intuitive reason is that the multiplicity of elements in a set does not matter, so it is always possible to duplicate siblings.
+For a concrete example, see \cref{fig:noPowTree}.
+Since $\set{q} = \set{q,q}$, the coalgebras $D$~and~$E$ are identical (in a pure set-theoretic sense).
+The coalgebra~$D$ is not a tree, as witnessed by the unravelling to~$C$.
+Now $C$ is still not a tree, because we can apply the same principle again to duplicate the transition from~$p$ to~$q$.
+As a consequence, no $\Pow$-coalgebra with an edge has a tree unravelling.